Housing Information and procedures Thanksgiving, Winter, and Spring academic breaks for students living in Residential Life managed housing.

 - Lock your door(s).

 Take all valuables with you while at home for winter break.
-Should the start of the Spring semester be delayed, Residential Life will not provide any shipping and or storage of items.
+Residential Life will not provide shipping of items.

 If you are not planning to return in the Spring Semester, please see move out information here.